MDP43140/NoTrash-PureClean-YT/README.md

 [WhyIsEvery4thYearAlwaysBad/anti-cancer-filter-lists](https://github.com/WhyIsEvery4thYearAlwaysBad/anti-cancer-filter-lists)

 ### Note
+- (for Phone users) You need to use browser that supports extension (specifically uBlock Origin, eg. Firefox).
+- This filter may not work if you use ABP because this filter designed specifically for uBO.
+- This list primarily supports desktop version. mobile version also supported, but not really much.
 - Content blocker specialized for indo peoples, may block videos/channels you probably don't want.
-- (for Android users) You need to use browser that supports extension (specifically uBlock Origin).
-- This filter may not work if you use AdBlock Plus.
-- This list primarily supports desktop version. mobile version also supported, but not really much.